qiling07/qiling07.github.io/_pages/about.md

   - /about.html
 ---

 I am a second-year Ph.D. student majoring in Computer Science at Purdue University.
-Before I came to Purdue, I studied at University of Michigan (CS) and Shanghai Jiao Tong University (ECE).
+I received my B.S. degress from University of Michigan (CS) and Shanghai Jiao Tong University (ECE).

 <!-- My research interest mainly lies in computer systems and architecture.
 Currently, I am interested in computer security, with a focus on hardware security.
 I am also interested in compiler and CPU optimizations in large cloud computing systems.
 I want to contribute to more efficient and more secure computer architecture. -->
 <!-- My research interests revolve around computer systems and architecture.
 Currently, I am deeply engaged in computer security, with a specific emphasis on hardware security.
 I'm also intrigued by compiler and CPU optimizations in large-scale cloud computing systems.
 I want to contribute to more efficient and secure computer architectures. -->